 Synopses of syntheses, summarize the information found in systematic reviews.
 By drawing conclusions from evidence at lower levels of the pyramid, these synopses often provide sufficient information to support clinical action.

 Synopses of single studies summarize evidence from high-quality studies.
 The following evidence-based abstract journals are the best place to find this type of information:

 Studies represent unique research conducted to answer specific clincial questions.

 Controlled Vocabulary Databases - use subject headings for high-specificity searching

 Grey Literature is any literature that has not been published through traditional means.
 It is often excluded from large databases and other mainstream sources.

-For grey literature resources, see the Grey Literature tab on the Systematic Reviews in the Health Sciences research guide.
+For grey literature resources, see the Grey Literature tab on the Comprehensive Searching in the Health Sciences Guide

 McMaster Guide: http://hsl.mcmaster.libguides.com/ebm